carussell1984/mission_to_mars/README.md

 <div>
   <h3>Step 2 Use MongoDB with FLask to create an HTML page that displays all the information from the URLs above:</h3>
   <p>
-  The Jupyter notebook was converted into a Python script, and has a function called scrape that performs all the scraping.
+  The Jupyter notebook was converted into a Python script entitled <code>scrape_mars.py</code>, and has a function called <code>scrape</code> that performs all the scraping.
 A route called <code>/scrape</code> was created to import scrape_mars.py script and calls the scrape function.
 A route called <code>/</code> was created that will query the Mongo database and pass the mars data into an HTML template to display the data.
-Lastly the an, HTML file was created that will take the mars data dictionary and display all the data in the appropriate HTML elements.
+Lastly an HTML file was created that will take the mars data dictionary and display all the data in the appropriate HTML elements.
   </p>

  <div>